-Experience credit is allowed only in original placement on the salary schedule.
+Effective July 1, 2018, experience credit is allowed only in original placement on the salary schedule.
 All creditable experience must be verified by official documents or statements from employers or other disinterested persons before advanced step placement will be made.
-A maximum of ten months of experience will be credited within any 12 month period.
+A maximum of ten (10) months of experience will be credited within any twelve (12)-month period.
 In evaluating experience credit, partial years will be added together and the total will determine the step placement.
 Break points for determining step placement are: